 Luke has been teaching science and mathematics for the past 16 years on the Oregon Coast.
 Physics, Chemistry, Integrated Sciences, and Biological Engineering are courses he will teach this year.
 Luke enjoys alpine skiing, racing bicycles in the mud, and fly fishing.

-Amy Richard, 7th-12th Grade Global Citizenship
+Amy Richard, High School Global Citizenship

 Amy Richard has been in the field of education for 19 years.
 She graduated from the University of Maine at Farmington in 1998 and for the first 32 years of her life, lived in Maine.
 She lived in Africa and taught school there for a short time and refers to it as life changing.
 In her spare time she loves to read, travel and spend time with her daughter, Isabelle, her partner, Troy and her Golden Retriever, Loopy.